 Our stakeholder engagement programme is designed to help us develop better relationships with the key organisations we regulate.
 The aim is to improve communication and increase mutual understanding.

-Those who participate in the programme will be allotted a dedicated Manager and, while the programme is tailored to individual needs, it will include an opportunity to participate in an annual review of your dealings with the ASA and provide a point of ongoing access to us, when needed.
-Please note that your relationship with this manager and participation in the programme won’t replicate or replace the contact you have with other ASA employees on regulatory or other matters.
+Those who participate in the programme will be assigned a dedicated stakeholder manager, who will provide a point of ongoing access to us, when needed.
+The programme is tailored to individual needs and requirements, and will include an opportunity to participate in an annual review of your dealings with the ASA.
+Please note that your relationship with the stakeholder manager and participation in the programme will not replicate or replace the contact you have with other ASA employees on regulatory or other matters.

 - Increasing the collaborative nature of our dealings

 - A central point of contact for issues that go beyond individual or one-off regulatory matters